310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 I was hoping us joining Tattsun-senpai for a ride could be a useful reference point for Motor Show, but… I should’ve *never* done that!

-For half a day, he ravaged the coastline with his reckless driving— ugh, just *thinking* about it makes my stomach churn!
+For half a day, he ravaged the coastline with his reckless driving — Ugh, just *thinking* about it makes my stomach churn!

 And the cherry on top is that I'm rooming with a pair of top idols, so I haven't been able to sleep a *wink* since I was assigned there… I'm a total wreck health-wise, can't I take the day off?
 {% endbubble %}

 {% bubble Hiiro %}
 That won't do.
-I've already let Buchou know that all of Alkaloid will be participating— but if you say you truly cannot, then I will consider your request.
+I've already let Buchou know that all of ALKALOID will be participating — But if you say you truly cannot, then I will consider your request.

 Motor Show is rather different from the DreamFes we normally perform in, so I'm counting on you, Aira, and your vast knowledge of idols.
 {% endbubble %}